Last updated on November 16th, 2022 at 10:28 am

 You can also do lift-assisted mountain biking at Timberline, which also offers bike camps and lessons.
 For those wanting to experience trails at both Timberline Bike Park and Skibowl, there’s a Mt.
 Hood Fusion Bike Park Pass which will get you unlimited biking at both.

 Other good mountain biking options in the area are the Sandy Ridge Trail system, which is located on a ridge over the Sandy river just west of Hood.
-These trails take you through gorgeous forests of Douglas-fir, western red cedar, and western hemlock.
+These areas take you through gorgeous forests of Douglas-fir, western red cedar, and western hemlock.

 Another awesome trail for bikers is the Pioneer Bridle Trail #795, which is an 8-mile trail that takes you from Government Camp almost all the way to Rhododendron and follows the Barlow Road (an old part of the Oregon trail).